thad75/OptionAI/README.md

 # [TDm1 : Spotify Python API Exploration](TDm/NLP)

-In this lab, you will be explorating the Spotify Python API, Spotipy
+In this lab, you will be explorating the Spotify Python API: Spotipy

 # TP2 : Coming Soon